In Depth Baby Product Reviews Led by a Pediatrician

 How We Test Kids' PFDs

-We researched popular lifevest for kids before narrowing the field to well-regarded products suitable for little ones.
+We investigated popular lifevest for kids before narrowing the field to well-regarded products suitable for little ones.
 We tested each vest hands-on for quality, ease of use, fit, comfort, range of motion, and more during several water-related outings with multiple children.
 We compared the vests to one another to determine which options were best suited for different situations, goals, and budget considerations.

 kids pfd - we tested a variety of different vest types in this review.